christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "The Dragon Kings of Crimea: A Complete History"
+title: "The Dragon Kings of Crimea: A Complete History — A Genetic, Numismatic, and Onomastic Reconstruction of the Eurasian Asii Hegemony and Its Flavian Subversion"
 date: 2024-07-13
 category: books
 ---

-# The Dragon Kings of Crimea: A Complete History
+# The Dragon Kings of Crimea: A Complete History — A Genetic, Numismatic, and Onomastic Reconstruction of the Eurasian Asii Hegemony and Its Flavian Subversion

 **By Ralph Perrier**